On the Uniqueness of Global Multiple SLEs: Global Multiple SLEs

-To generalize Lemma~\ref{lem::sle_positivechance_coincide}, we use the following auxiliary result, which says that all of the curves have a positive probability to stay in a subdomain of $\Omega$, uniformly with respect to a bigger subdomain.
+To generalize Lemma~\ref{lem::sle_positivechance_coincide}, we use the following auxiliary result, which says that all of the curves have a positive probability to stay in a subdomain of $\Omega$, uniformly with respect to a larger subdomain.
+Its proof uses the explicit construction of the global $N$-$\SLE_\kappa$ measure presented in Section~\ref{subsec::existence}.